If you're a course creator interested in creating an online course, you may be wondering about the costs to develop an online course.

 The main point with live action is that it's not your screen and it's not an animated video.
 Instead it's live objects or an instructor.

 You need to consider what kind of video you're creating for your online course because that impacts your time and costs.
+You may also have a mix.

 Behind the Scenes Work